-Recently, we were lucky enough to a historic Vermont hemp farm that’s a wonderful example of hemp’s power to heal American agriculture.
+Recently, we were lucky enough to visit a historic Vermont hemp farm that’s a wonderful example of hemp’s power to heal American agriculture.

 With low humidity and an abundance of air flow, it comes as no surprise that hemp’s found a way to prosper in the Green Mountain State’s countryside.
 Joe Pimentel, with his family and team, operate the historic Luce Farm and have found more success than they imagined in the ever-changing, fast-growing hemp industry.